DataDog/documentation/content/en/developers/dogstatsd/datagram_shell.md

 ## Send metrics using DogStatsD and the shell

 For Linux and other Unix-like OS, use Bash.
 For Windows, you need PowerShell and [PowerShell-statsd][2] (a simple PowerShell function that takes care of the network bits).
 The idea behind DogStatsD is: create a message that contains information about your metric, event, or Service Check and send it to a locally installed Agent as a collector, the destination IP address is then `127.0.0.1` and the collector port over UDP port is `8125`.
+Refer to the [main DogStatsD documentation][3] to learn how to configure the Agent.

 {{< tabs >}}
 {{% tab "Metrics" %}}